wanderlp/today/README.md

 8. The `@objc` attributes makes the method available to Objective-C code.

 9. `Target-Action` is a design pattern in which an object hodls the information necessary to send a message to another object when an event ocurrs.
 In the Today App, the `touch UpInside` event occurs when a user taps the done button, which sends the `didPressDoneButton: sender` message to the view controller.

+10. VoiceOver alerts users when actions are available for an object.
+If a user decides to hear the options, VoiceOver reads the name of each action.